EDC interactive tool offers economic insights on Canada’s Top 75 trading partners.

 On this page

 The best part?
-You won’t be alone.
-Export Development Canada (EDC) is here to help Canadian companies diversify beyond Canada, so they can learn what it means to experience the export impact.
-We have trade representatives across Europe who can advise you on your export strategy, connect you with our extensive network of partners and resources, and fuel your expansion by helping you get financing and mitigate risks.
+You don’t have to go it alone.
+Export Development Canada (EDC) helps Canadian companies diversify globally.
+We have trade representatives across Europe who can advise you on your export strategy, connect you with our extensive network of partners and resources, and fuel your expansion by helping you access financing and mitigate risks.

 EDC market intelligence sees alignment between regional demand and Canadian capabilities in the following sectors:

-Europe contains nearly half a billion consumers who appreciate high quality food products.
+Europe contains more than half a billion consumers who appreciate high quality food products.
 Our trade agreements have eliminated most tariffs from Canadian agri-food exports, giving Canada a competitive advantage.

 Which market in Europe is the best fit for your company’s strategy and capabilities?
-There are many options, but EDC market intelligence sees exciting potential for Canadian exporters in the following countries and sub-regions.
+There are many options, but EDC market intelligence sees exciting potential for Canadian exporters in the following countries.

 The U.K. is an attractive destination for Canadian businesses because of its:

 Germany is a strong option for Canadian companies looking to grow their business in Europe.
-With 83.2 million people, Germany is the most populous country in the European Union (EU).
-It’s the biggest economy in Europe and the fourth-largest economy in the world.
-It also boasts a strong and diverse economy that excels in sectors such as manufacturing, engineering, renewable energy, biotechnology and digital innovation.
+With 84.6 million people, Germany is the most populous country in the European Union (EU).
+It’s the biggest economy in Europe and the world’s third-largest economy .
+Germany also boasts a strong and diverse economy that excels in sectors such as manufacturing, engineering, renewable energy, biotechnology and digital innovation.

 Germany offers many advantages for Canadian businesses: